 Failure to complete community service hours or a court-ordered class

-Often times, it will be in your best interest to do everything possible to successfully complete all required community service or court-ordered classes as quickly as possible in order to avoid serious sanctions.
+Often, it will be in your best interest to do everything possible to complete all required community service or court-ordered classes as quickly as possible to avoid severe sanctions.
 Without being able to show proof of completion or at least a significant effort to do so, the Judge may be unsympathetic to your situation.

 A new arrest/charge will trigger a violation of probation.
-These must be dealt with just as aggressively as they would ordinarily be however it is important to understand that there are also many other issues involved when there is a pending VOP.
-It is important to understand that resolving your new case with a plea can and most likely will result in you proving the VOP for the State.
+These must be dealt with just as aggressively as they would ordinarily be however it is essential to understand that there are also many other issues involved when there is a pending VOP.
+It is necessary to realize that resolving your new case with a plea can and most likely will result in you proving the VOP for the State.
 Don’t put yourself in this position.
-Be sure your new law violation is taken care of appropriately in order to minimize potential consequences in your VOP case.
-Hiring an aggressive, protective, and effective attorney will ensure that things are handled appropriately.
+Be sure your new law violation is taken care of appropriately to minimize potential consequences in your VOP case.
+Hiring an aggressive, protective, and competent attorney will ensure that things are handled appropriately.

 In Florida, VOPs can carry significant consequences and punishment.
-If found to be in violation of your probation, the penalties can range anywhere from a warning to serious prison time depending on the original charge and the reason or cause of the violation.
+If found to violate your probation, the penalties can range anywhere from a warning to serious prison time depending on the original charge and the reason or cause of the violation.

 Contact Orlando Criminal Defense Attorney Chris Kaigle if you’ve been charged with Violation of Probation in Florida!